Security-Operations

 A red team is the group or function that simulates adversary behavior to test how well an organization’s defenses, detection, and response hold up under realistic pressure.

-A blue team is the group or function responsible for defending systems, detecting suspicious activity, investigating alerts, and improving protective controls.
+A blue team is the defensive function responsible for detecting, investigating, and improving protections across systems.

 A purple team is the collaborative practice of bringing offensive simulation and defensive operations together to improve detection, response, and resilience more quickly.